dopetrader97/G.E.N.I.E.-Development/FREERINGGOLD /Trial Files /Toi Hardy Cross-Examination.md

 ### 🔹 II.
 Lease, Rent, and Lifestyle

-> “Isn’t it true I was the only person listed on the lease for the 6435 Weidlake property?”
+> “Isn’t it true I was listed on the lease as guantor for the 6435 Weidlake property?”

-> “Did you ever pay rent for that property — or was I covering the full $30,000 a month?”
+> “Did you ever pay rent for that property — or was I covering the full $30,000 a month until I was removed?”

 > “Were you aware that while you were staying in the house, I was sleeping out of a storage unit?”